alinaavanesyan/alina/pages/courses/insect-biodiversity.md

 * Lab: Curate collection from Middle Patuxent

 WEEK 14.
 ONE PLANET, NO BOUNDARIES
-* Lecture: Ecology of invasive species, consequences on society: Dr. Alina Avenesyan
+* Lecture: Ecology of invasive species, consequences on society: Dr. Alina Avanesyan

 WEEK 15.
 THE FUTURE OF INSECT LIFE IS OUR FUTURE
 * Conservation and restoration, ecological theory versus practice, societal roles